In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 Photo credit: Steve Walker, whose brother Delroy Walker was murdered in Jamaica

-He has been an advocate for youths by giving back and making use of his abilities and resources through his nonprofit organization, which he established.
+He has been an advocate for youth by giving back and making use of his abilities and resources through his nonprofit organization, which he established.

 Criminal groups that are gradually destroying these once-safe communities pose a significant threat to daily life, despite the fact that his assassins may have been apprehended as of this writing.

-Delroy’s death slowed down many charitable barrels of goods that were supposed to be sent to the island to help other people.
+Delroy’s death delayed the shipment of numerous charitable barrels of goods intended to aid others on the island.
 They are now being reconsidered or sold on eBay and Amazon, and they are being kept in a basement or storage center because of safety concerns.

 44-year-old Karen Cleary was last seen on Sunday, November 25th while working on her dream home in her birth nation of Canada.
 Her body was found in a shallow grave on her farm in Boscobel, St Mary’s Parish, according to local news reports.